dbrekalo/simpleLightbox/README.md

-#SimpleLightbox
+# SimpleLightbox
-Lightweight plugin for responsive lightbox images and galleries based on jquery api
+Lightweight plugin for responsive lightbox images and galleries with no dependencies.

 [Demo and documentation can be found here](http://dbrekalo.github.io/simpleLightbox/)